-Instead of a first class free, we offer a complimentary consultation so we can give you our undivided attention and answer all your questions.
-Remember that our New Student Trial has two private intros sessions and 5 small group classes – the perfect amount of training to see if F5 is the right gym for you.
+Instead of a free first class, we offer a kickstart meeting so we can give you our undivided attention and answer all your questions.
+Remember that our New Student Trial has two private intros lessons and five small group classes – the perfect amount of training to see if F5 is the right gym for you.

 DO YOU HAVE A SHOWER?

 Please bring ticket in for a validation stamp.
 You pay only $3 and get a free bottle of water.